shoui520/shoui520.github.io/docs/faq.md

 ### Hey shoui, so I know the method you describe is better than what I’m doing right now but can you please give me permission to carry on doing my own method?
 Don’t care.
 It’s your Japanese, not mine.
 ### When should I start using Anki?
 You can start to use Anki whenever you want actually, you can even learn the kana with it.
-However I recommend you start using Anki when you already have a grasp of the kana and basic grammar, after that you can download and start working on the Tango Anki decks.
+However I recommend you start using Anki when you already have a grasp of the kana and basic grammar, after that you can download and start working on the Kaishi 1.5k Anki deck.
 (Mining comes after)
 ### When (what time of day) should I do Anki?
 I recommend doing Anki the first thing in the morning.
 (As early as possible)
 ### How long should I spend on Anki?